andreykot/nyc_tripdata_etl/dags/README.md

 This logic was introduced in Airflow v.
 2.3 and it was interesting for me to try this somewhere.
 Pros: we are generating tasks dynamically for some number of files, this tasks can be triggered in parallel by Airflow.
 Cons: we are not able to submit these by SparkSubmitOperator.
-As a result, this approach is not optimal.
-It is better to submit spark jobs in Spark cluster.
+As result, this approach can be optimal only with a big number of workers which are available for Airflow (for CeleryExecutor), but extremely slow on local machine.
+I left this approach in the code, but it is better to submit spark jobs to Spark cluster or prepare parquet files not for each csv file.

 4. *upload_files_to_cloud_storage*